Daveux/amulation/README.md

 # Amulation
-TLDR: This project can simply be executed by running the “Amulation.sln” file and debugging using the visual studio IDE.
+**TLDR**: This project can simply be executed by running the “Amulation.sln” file and debugging using the visual studio IDE.

 Graphical Implementation of the Simulation of an Amusement Park.